SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 ##### Returns
 A zip file which contains the generated SBOL files and a file called manifest.json which contains a json response manifest of the form:
-{‘results’
+{'results'

 [List of dictionaries (one for every file).
 Each dictionary has the keys:

-‘filename’ name of the file within the zipfile
+'filename' name of the file within the zipfile

-‘sources’ a list of filenames received from synbiohub that were used to generate the file
+'sources' a list of filenames received from synbiohub that were used to generate the file

 * Example 1: